 This strategy makes the most sense when you’re holding a cryptocurrency that you don’t expect will pick up in value any time soon.

-So, for example, if you earned $20,000 in Ethereum earlier in the year, you could offset the taxes you’ll pay by also reporting the $20,000 loss you experienced when selling your Bitcoin.
-In this case, you would break even, and not owe any taxes on your cryptocurrency.
+So, for example, if you earned $20,000 by selling crypto assets earlier in the year, you could offset the taxes you’ll pay by also reporting the $20,000 loss you experienced when a nft you bought for $30,000 and is now worth 10,000 in fair market value is sold.
+In this case, you would break even, and not need to pay taxes on crypto

 In the event that your losses exceed your gains, however, you can lower your taxable income by $3,000 or the amount of your loss — whichever is lower.
-This would decrease your tax bill.
-You can also carry any capital losses forward to other tax years, to help offset future capital gains.
+This $3,000 per year only counts against your income tax.
+If you expect to make future gains in cryptocurrency, you can also carry any capital losses forward to other tax years, to help offset future capital gains.

 Note: The wash sale rule says that investors are not allowed to claim capital losses on a stock sale if they buy the same stock 30 days before or after the sale.
 However, cryptocurrency is currently treated as property, and not like stock.
 That means the wash sales rule typically does not apply to crypto.
 So, if you sell Bitcoin at a loss to offset your taxes, you could technically rebuy Bitcoin within 30 days.
 However, legislatures are working to include crypto in the wash sale rule, so we recommend talking to a tax professional whenever claiming cryptocurrency losses on your tax returns.